 We open dream of other vocation, different lives; in some cases, different family and spouses.
 But not so many are brave enough to chase our dreams for the fear of unknown.
 If it ain’t broke, don’t fix it, right?

 Is it too late to escape?
 To change course?
 To throw overboard all that I have worked for all these years just to chase a fantasy?
 My father will turn in his grave.
-He who was an avid supporter of secure income and smooth sailing lives.
-Ironically he never experience such because he dared to passed away before I can realized everything he envisioned me doing when he married me off to someone I despise.
+He was an avid supporter of secure income and smooth sailing lives.
+Ironically he never experienced such because he dared to passed away before I could realize everything he envisioned me doing when he married me off to someone I despise.

 All water under the bridge now.
 Better to move on than to linger in the distant past.
 Perhaps one of these days I will have the courage to break free and chase those fantasy of mine so, I will not lie there in my death bed regretting all the things I never dare to do…